Poem: Wrong Seat

 Published by Shannon Laws

-Shannon Laws is an award-winning poet, performer, and advocate for the arts.
-She has been recognized with two Mayor’s Arts Awards and the Dr. Asha Bhargava Memorial Award — Community Champion.
-Shannon is the author of five poetry books and publishes Corridor, a free monthly poetry zine.
+Shannon Laws is a poet, producer, and advocate for the arts.
+She is the recipient of the Village Books Literary Citizenship Award, with two Mayor’s Arts Awards and the Dr. Asha Bhargava Memorial Award — Community Champion.
+Shannon is the author of four poetry books, one poetry album and publishes Corridor, a free monthly poetry zine.
 She lives in Bellingham, Washington.

 Leave a comment